DoITCreative/microblock-generator-vanila-minecraft/README.md

 - Click on bottom menu to select block to place
 - Click on selected block in bottom menu to open block select menu
 - Change current layer by pressing arrows in the bottom menu
+- Set in world coordinate for structure on the bottom pannel
 - You can save/load your constructions in bottom menu
 - When you are done, just quit, commands will be saved in "output.txt"
 - Put commands one by one in the command block in the game